 About: The Mechanical Licensing Collective is a nonprofit organization created by the Music Modernization Act to administer blanket mechanical licenses to eligible streaming services in the U.S. and pay the resulting royalties to songwriters, composers, lyricists, and music publishers.
 It is designated by the U.S. Copyright Office and endorsed by the National Music Publishers’ Association (NMPA), the Nashville Songwriters Association International (NSAI), and the Songwriters of North America (SONA).
-If you’re signed up with Songtrust, we register your songs with The MLC on your behalf, along with pay sources in more than 245 countries and territories around the world.
+If you’re signed up with Songtrust, we register your songs with The MLC on your behalf, along with pay sources in 215 countries and territories around the world.

 Don’t Leave Your Royalties to Chance

 While signing with a local collection society is a crucial step in securing your rights as a songwriter, you can’t stop there - as they only collect a portion of the royalties you earn when your songs are used.

 PROs track and collect the performance royalties earned when your songs are publicly performed, broadcast, or streamed.
 However, they do not license and collect the mechanical royalties generated when your song is reproduced physically or digitally.

 If your local society is a CMO, they will collect both performance and mechanical royalties earned in your country, but their ability and bandwidth for global collection is limited.
 That means that revenue from royalty streams such as international streaming, radio, and live performance can be lost if you rely on them to handle it.

 Follow the steps below to ensure you’re collecting all the music your music generates everywhere it is played worldwide: